qinhanlei/AlgoFun/README.md

 I am very interested in algorithm, cause it's very fascinating.
 I'll just try some simple algorithms for fun.

-Almost all file can run by onself, use gcc/g++ command or other IDE thing.
+Almost all file can run by itself, use gcc/g++ command or other IDEs.
-I try to write keep it simple and stupid, but as my limited capacity, I just try my best.
+I try to keep it simple and stupid, but as my limited capacity, I just try my best.

 Life is short. :(
 So... live and learn, just for fun. :)